 In order for us to issue an audit certificate, we are required to have completed all our responsibilities relating to the financial year.
-We are not in a position to issue our audit certificate with the audit opinion as:
+We are not in a position to issue our audit certificate with the audit opinion as we have not yet completed the work on the value for money conclusion.